You are hereHome ›

 Daniel Rosenberg is an intellectual historian specializing in questions of historical representation.
 His research focuses on eighteenth-century France and Britain and ranges broadly in areas including the history of language, philosophy, and art.

-Rosenberg's work has appeared in many journals including Representations, Historical Reflections/Réflexions Historiques; Journal of the History of Ideas; Eighteenth-Century Studies; Studies in Eighteenth-Century Culture; Studies on Voltaire and the Eighteenth Century; Art Journal; Esse; and Urban China.
-His work has also been anthologized in numerous academic books including Language, Self, and Society: A Social History of Language; Postmodernism and the Enlightenment; Modernism, Inc.: Body, Memory, Capital; and In(ter)discipline: New Languages for Criticism.
+Rosenberg's essays, reviews, and translations have appeared in Art Journal, Eighteenth-Century Life, Eighteenth-Century Studies, Esse, Hedgehog Review, Historical Reflections, Isis, Journal of the History of Ideas, Journal of Modern History, Representations, Social History, Studies in Eighteenth-Century Culture, Studies on Voltaire and the Eighteenth Century, Urban China, Wilson Quarterly, and other journals.
+His work has also been anthologized in several books including Language, Self, and Society; Postmodernism and the Enlightenment; Modernism, Inc.; In(ter)discipline: New Languages for Criticism; Raw Data (Is an Oxymoron); and Il Palazzo Enciclopedico; Biennale Arte 2013.
 His volume Histories of the Future (Duke University Press, 2005), edited with anthropologist Susan Harding, was lauded by the Times Literary Supplement as "effervescent, exhilarated, and stimulating."

 He is also editor-at-large of Cabinet: A Quarterly of Art and Culture, where he is a frequent contributor.
 Rosenberg's essays on paleolithic calendars, the concept of sloth, the history of Jell-O, the invention of hypertext, and the language of the planet Mars as well as his Timeline of Timelines, can all be found there.
-Several of Rosenberg's essays are anthologized in Cabinet's Ten Year retrospective volume, Curiosity and Method.
+Several of Rosenberg's essays appear in Cabinet's Ten Year retrospective volume, Curiosity and Method.
+Rosenberg's Time OnLine, a web-based exploration of historical graphics, has been awarded an NEH Digital Humanities Start-Up Grant.

-Rosenberg has held fellowships from the National Endowment for the Humanities, Rutgers Center for the Critical Analysis of Contemporary Culture, University of California Humanities Research Institute, Princeton University Council of the Humanities, among others.
-He served as Associate Dean of the Clark Honors College from 2011-13.
-He is Visiting Scholar at the Max Planck Institute for the History of Science in Berlin, Germany.
+Rosenberg has held fellowships from the National Endowment for the Humanities, Rutgers Center for the Critical Analysis of Contemporary Culture, University of California Humanities Research Institute, Princeton University Council of the Humanities, Max Planck Institute for the History of Science, and Stanford Humanities Center, among others.
+He also served as Associate Dean of the Clark Honors College.
 Professor Rosenberg’s current research focuses on the history of data.